farribeiro/livebill/README.md

 # LiveBill

-The LiveBill, is want be a simple printer billing system for Xerox and Lexmark machines.
-As page count or tonner's percentage
+The LiveBill is a simple billing system for Xerox and Lexmark machines.
+As page count or tonner's percentage.

 ## About the name